 Hair should be groomed appropriately for the professional setting of ALCS.
-Hair that is disheveled, unkempt, is deemed unprofessional/ distracting in the ALCS setting and is not acceptable.
+Hair that is disheveled, unkempt, is deemed unprofessional/distracting in the ALCS setting is not acceptable.
 Students who enter the building in this manner will be asked to fashion their hair appropriately before they will be allowed to enter any class.
 If the student refuses to comply, she will be referred to the Social Work suite.

 Hair products and appliances (i.e., hair grease, flat irons, hair dryers, etc....) are not to be used during school hours.
-The use of combs and brushes is permitted only in the locker rooms after physical education classes and/or in the restrooms.
+The use of combs and brushes is permitted only in the restrooms.
 Likewise, personal products like lotion, Vaseline, lip gloss, body sprays and the like should not be seen in the classrooms.